lm2612/WaveNet_UQ/README.md

 python -u train_wavenet.py --component "zonal" --transform "standard"  --n_epoch 300 --model_name "wavenet" --seed 1  --filename "atmos_all_43.nc" --scaler_filestart "atmos_all_43"  --valid_filename "atmos_all_44.nc"
 ```

 This example uses the random number seed `1`.
 We have named the model `wavenet`.
 All output files will be saved under the directory `wavenet_seed1`.
-Output files include checkpoints at every epoch (in case the training needs to be restarted) and the weights.
+Output files include checkpoints at every epoch (in case the training needs to be restarted) and the neural network weights.

 ## 3. Test offline